Atrix256/FalcorPathTracer/readme.md

 * should you have a denoise option?

+* ray marched fog

 * chromatic abberation
 * motion blur

+* textures.
+IQ has an aarticle on ray differentials for this

 Next: specular!
 Make a short blog post about this and a tag / release to link to from the blog post?
 * show this source to patrick so he can see how falcor works